SonarSource/sonar-text/README.md

 ./gradlew ruleApiUpdate
 ```

-There are also tasks: `ruleApiUpdateSecrets`, `ruleApiUpdateText` and `ruleApiUpdateEnterprise` for updating Secrets, Text and Enterprise
+There are also tasks: `ruleApiUpdateSecrets`, `ruleApiUpdateText` and `ruleApiUpdateEnterpriseSecrets`, `ruleApiUpdateEnterpriseText`
-rule descriptions.
+for updating Secrets, Text and Enterprise Text and Secrets rule descriptions.

 ### Generate new rule description